The ultimate guide to visiting Memphis

 Each day at 11:00 a.m. the five most pampered ducks in Memphis take the elevator from their rooftop suite down to the grand lobby and proceed to march down a bright red carpet to hang out in the fountain for the rest of the day.
 Promptly at 5:00 p.m. they reverse the march, with all the necessary pomp and flair, back to the elevator and up to their Royal Duck Palace on the rooftop of the hotel.

 This fantastically fun experience is a tradition that dates back to the 1930’s, and is one that should not be missed when visiting Memphis.
 Who needs Hollywood when you’ve got this red carpet?
-Make sure you arrive at least 30 minutes before marching time to get a good spot where your kiddos can sit along the edge of the carpet for the best views in the house!
+Make sure you arrive at least 30 minutes before marching time to get a good spot along the edge of the carpet for the best views in the house!

 The music of Elvis is timeless, and so is the famous mansion in Memphis he called home.
 If your kids don’t know who Elvis is, shame on you!
 In all seriousness though, when you come to visit Memphis don’t miss out on a chance to see where the King of Rock n’ Roll lived.
 It's cheesy and touristy, but that's what makes it so fabulous!

 The extravagance and quirkiness of Graceland perfectly captures the spirit of Elvis and is a fun experience for kids of all ages.
-I highly recommend that you take the audio tour here.
-It gives lots of fun facts and great information, and it keeps the kids interested!
+I highly recommend that you take the audio tour here, it gives lots of fun facts and great information.

 Tour the mansion, car museum and private jet, see some of his most flamboyant performance outfits, and visit the grave and memorial where he's buried next to his parents.
 Kick up the heels of your blue suede shoes and get ready to be all shook up by a visit to Graceland!